Azure/iot-hub-device-update/src/extensions/component_enumerators/examples/contoso_component_enumerator/demo/README.md

 **IMPORTANT**
 This components configuration depends on the implementation of an example Component Enumerator extension called libcontoso_component_enumerator.so, which required a mock component inventory data file `/usr/local/contoso-devices/components-inventory.json`

-> Tip: you can copy [demo](../demo) folder to your home directory on the test VM and run `~/demo/tools/reset-demo-components.sh` to copy required files to the right locations.
+> Tip: you can copy [demo](../demo) folder to your home directory on the test VM and run `sudo ~/demo/tools/reset-demo-components.sh` to copy required files to the right locations.

 #### Add /usr/local/contoso-devices/components-inventory.json